grsjst/plugin_svgdotjs/README.md

 ln -s $PLUGIN_SVGDOTJS/plugin_svgdotjs.pl .
 ```

-Enable the plugin in SWISH by making the plugin available in `config-enabled` (create if if it doesn't exist)
+Enable the plugin in SWISH by making the plugin available in `config-enabled` (create if it doesn't exist)

 ```bash
 cd $SWISH_DIR/config-enabled